HwiTran/Summarize-Text-Documents/README.md

 The repository is organized into the following directories:

-- **/data**: This directory contains the facial expression dataset.
-You'll need to download the dataset and place it here before running the notebooks.
-(Download link provided below)
+- **/data**: This directory contains the dataset.
+It's includes raw dataset and preprocessed dataset.
-- **/notebooks**: This directory contains the Jupyter notebook ```EDA.ipynb```.
-This notebook guides you through exploratory data analysis (EDA) and classification tasks.
+- **/Slide**: This directory contains the slide I use for prepresent this project in final report.

 ## 🎯 Purpose

 ## 🗂️ Dataset
+The raw dataset comprises 255 samples of information's laptop available at store.
 ## 🛠️ Methodology

 ## ✅ The result